FAQs / Help

 - A current and valid Blue Badge.

-- Letter from GP or consultant (dated within the last 12 months) confirming the need for a full time carer.
-This does not need to be a letter of diagnosis
+- Letter from GP or consultant (dated within the last 2 years) confirming the need for a full time carer.
+This does not need to be a letter of diagnosis.

 For visitors who require more than one carer we ask that you bring documentation to support this.